OmdenaAI/trieste-italy-long-covid/src/tasks/task-7-descriptive_data_analysis/final LDA attempt/readme.md

    6. Impact of LC in terms of time OR Risks/Symptoms of LC
    ```

-   - Use LdaModel of Q1 data directly to perform prediction of topic distribution on tweets from Q2 to Q4 data
+   -  Method 2: Use LdaModel of Q1 data directly to perform prediction of topic distribution on tweets from Q2 to Q4 data <br>
-     - **Results:** This prediction approach did not yield suitable results.
+     - **Results:** This prediction approach did not yield suitable results. <br>
      - **Conclusion:** The topics for Q1 dataset are not directly applicable to Q2-Q4 dataset.